viplazylmht/viplazylmht/README.md

 - [Facebook](https://www.fb.com/viplazlmht)
 - Email: hvduy37@gmail.com

+---

+[Predict Covid19](https://github.com/viplazylmht/Predict_Covid19) is one of my projects that I take part in and also with Machine Learning, Data Visualization, Data Analyst included.

 <!--
 **viplazylmht/viplazylmht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.